 Dubrovnik, Croatia is a magical place to travel with kids or without.
 We had the pleasure of spending a month in Dubrovnik with our kids during the off season and felt like we were given a special gift through the beauty and mystery this city expels.
 Here are some of our highlights.

 First, getting to Dubrovnik is no easy task!
-Though it’s near to Europe, there’s no train system to or through Croatia.
-Flying is the best option.
+We found flying to be the best option to get to Croatia from other European countries.
 There are overnight ferries that take you from Italy to Croatia but only through certain months.
 We ended up flying from Rome.
 It was a bit stressful figuring out how to make our way to this beautiful city, but in the end it was worth all of our brainpower to figure out how to make the trek.

 Traveling to Dubrovnik with Kids